Gera-D/GLOBANT_API/README.md

 # GLOBANT_API

 This repository contains my resolution to the Globant's Data Engineering Coding Challenge.

-The API is available as a Cloud Run service here: [text](https://globant-api-g5kkg6lgsa-uc.a.run.app) Please, keep in mind that the route `/insert_records` is only available for 1 use, since it removes the files from the source bucket to prevent unnecesary reprocessings.
+The API is available as a Cloud Run service here: [GLOBANT-API](https://globant-api-g5kkg6lgsa-uc.a.run.app)
+Please, keep in mind that the route `/insert_records` is only available for 1 use, since it removes the files from the source bucket to prevent accidental reprocessings.

 ## Local execution

-For the code to work, please set your ADC following the instructions in [text](https://cloud.google.com/docs/authentication/provide-credentials-adc#local-dev).
+For the code to work, please set your ADC following the instructions in [Set up Application Default Credentials](https://cloud.google.com/docs/authentication/provide-credentials-adc#local-dev).

-If you don't yet have gcloud CLI installed, you can do so from here [text](https://cloud.google.com/sdk/docs/install) prior to following the instructions above.
+If you don't yet have gcloud CLI installed, you can do so from here [Install the gcloud CLI](https://cloud.google.com/sdk/docs/install) prior to following the instructions above.

 Note that the following roles are needed and a service account is preferred:
 - Storage Object Admin
 - Service Usage Consumer
 - BigQuery Job User
 - BigQuery Data Editor
 - Viewer

 ## Endpoints